Skip to main content

 Raspberry Pi Usage Instructions

-- Ensure the host machine is powered off before installing the expansion board.
+• Ensure the host computer is powered off before installing the expansion board.

-- Avoid using the expansion board in humid or dusty environments.
+• Avoid using the expansion board in damp or dusty environments.

-- When installing the screen, ensure not to plug or unplug the screen cable while powered on and pay attention to the orientation of the cable to avoid damage.
+• When installing the screen, ensure the power is off when plugging/unplugging the screen cable and pay attention to the cable orientation to prevent damage.

-- When installing the fan, pay attention to the fan's current and voltage specifications to avoid damage.
+• When installing the fan, pay attention to the fan's current and voltage specifications to prevent damage.

-- Please note that UART1 is already enabled by default and does not require configuration.
+• Note: UART1 is enabled by default and does not require configuration.

-This image comes pre-installed with klipper, moonraker, mainsail, fluidd, klipper-screen, etc.
+• This image is pre-installed with klipper, moonraker, mainsail, fulidd, klipper-screen, etc.

 Loading...

-- After flashing the latest system onto the Raspberry Pi, you need to edit the config.txt file on the boot partition.
+• After flashing the Raspberry Pi with the latest system, you need to edit the config.txt file on the boot partition.

-- Please note that UART1 is already enabled by default and does not require configuration within the system.
-UART3 requires the following steps:
+• Note: UART1 is enabled by default and does not require system configuration.
+UART3 requires the following steps.

 dtoverlay=uart3